 buoyant than fat.
 Fat contains water and oil and is less dense and therefore floats well.

 Also your upper body will float better and for longer because your lungs contain air which helps keep it up, whereas your legs will be there first part to sink.

 Ok, hopefully now you have an understanding of some of the science behind a static human body in the water.
 Notice I say ‘static’ human body.
 It is very easy to judge your body’s ability to float or sink when it remains still in the water.

 Floating stationary and remaining afloat as you swim are two different scenarios.
-Click here for more about understanding buoyancy and your own ability to float.

 Use Momentum To Keep You Afloat